By Brittany Schultz Meyer, MD

 ProHealth’s team of board certified physicians specializing in sleep disorders sees patients at ProHealth Care’s Sleep Center in Delafield, ProHealth Medical Group in Pewaukee and both ProHealth Oconomowoc Memorial Hospital and ProHealth Waukesha Memorial Hospital.
 Information about the Sleep Center is available at ProHealthCare.org/Sleep or by calling 262-928-4043.

-Brittany Schultz, MD, is a sleep specialist with ProHealth Medical Group.
+Brittany Schultz Meyer, MD, is a sleep specialist with ProHealth Medical Group.
 She sees patients at ProHealth Care’s Sleep Center in Delafield.
-Dr. Schultz is board certified in family medicine.
+Dr. Meyer is board certified in family medicine.
 She completed her fellowship in sleep medicine at Stanford Health Care in California and has special interests in obstructive sleep apnea, central sleep apnea, narcolepsy, restless leg syndrome, hypoventilation syndrome and insomnia.

 # # #